 - Use the bundled demo as a starting point

-- WRT the ruleset, Pathfinder looks promising and is licensed under the Open Game License
+- WRT the ruleset, Pathfinder and most D&D editions are licensed under the Open Game License

 - WRT the setting, not much thought was given to it, but there are also (semi)free ones out there like Porphyra